Chouffe/chouffe.github.com/_posts/2019-03-01-mxnet-made-simple-ndarrays-api.markdown

   )
 ```

-MXNet also provides a namespace named `random` containing the following random initialization of `NDArray`s
+MXNet also provides a namespace named `random` containing the following probability distributions to initialize `NDArrays`

 ```clojure
 (require '[org.apache.clojure-mxnet.random :as random])